Entrepreneur and exercise enthusiast, Michael Senoff learned about the proven benefits of Heavyhands walking in March of 2014.

 • [HeavyHands users experience] a range of 30-300% increase in energy consumption (The Physician and Sportsmedicine, June 1987)

-• Consumes approximately 450-600+ calories per hour (compared with 350 calories per hour for normal walking at 3.5 mph)
+• Consumes approximately 450-600+ calories per hour (compared to 350 calories per hour for regular walking at 3.5 mph)

-• Heavyhands can be practiced for relatively long periods, i.e. between half an hour and two hours at a time, or in 5-10 minute “exercise bites” throughout the day.
+• Heavyhands can be practiced for relatively extended periods of time, i.e. between half an hour and two hours at a time, or in 5-10 minute “exercise bites” throughout the day.

 Schwartz never mentioned the ability of Heavyhands to maintain and build lean muscle mass for those who may otherwise be dieting.
 But the ability to maintain or even increase lean muscle mass means that – even at rest – the body burns more calories.
 Perhaps that’s why Dr. Schwartz said he could eat as much as a young horse and never gain weight!